DrDataYE/DrCrypt/README.md

     print("Password Does Not Match!")
 ```

-In the provided code snippet, the `Bcrypt` class from the `drcrypt.hash` module is used.
+In the provided code snippet, the `

+Bcrypt` class from the `drcrypt.hash` module is used.
 This example demonstrates how to use `DrCrypt` to securely hash and verify passwords using the bcrypt algorithm.
 It creates an instance of the `Bcrypt` class, hashes a password with a generated salt, and then verifies an entered password against the hashed password.

+### Generating Random Numbers and Strings

 Here's an example of how to use the `Random` class from `DrCrypt` to generate random numbers and strings: